 Rules for Disney Trivia Board Game, Wonderful World of Disney Trivia

-The Wonderful World of Disney Trivia board game is pretty easy to set up and even easier to play, especially if you watch Disney movies or follow Disney lore even a little.
+The Wonderful World of Disney Trivia board game is easy to set up and even easier to play, especially if you watch Disney movies or follow Disney lore even a little.
 With 1,600 trivia questions geared toward adults, and another 800 questions just for kids, this game is perfect for players age 6 and up, though younger ones could definitely play as well, especially if teamed up with an older player.

 - Each player picks a token to represent them on the board.

-- If the question is answered wrong, then play goes to the next person.
+- If the question is answered incorrectly, then play goes to the next person.

 - When a player fills the token, then they must get to the end and answer one last question.

 As you can see, the rules are basically the same as Trivial Pursuit, just with a Disney spin.

 - For the game that adds mouse ears for each correct answer, start with your token full and work backwards.
 You have to answer correctly to keep the mouse ear.
 For each incorrect answer, one is taken away.
 As players whittle down to zero mouse ears, they are eliminated.
 The last person with mouse ears left wins the game.

 - For the same trivia game, everyone gets to answer the question, no matter who landed on it.
 Whoever answers correctly gets the mouse ear.
 Make sure you have some kind of noisemaker or buzzer-type device to determine who chimed in first.

 - Play a game similar to "make it-take it" in basketball.
 This works best if you play a Disney trivia game where you must get from start to finish first.
 Players attempt to answer questions.
 If they get it right, they move their piece ahead and continue to answer questions until they get one wrong.
 Then, play moves to the next person.